Facebook

 As with all treatment planning, individual skin profiles and responses vary.

-Adhering to recommended aftercare guidance is an important part of the clinical process.
+Adhering to recommended Morpheus8 aftercare is an important part of the clinical process.
 While the biological Morpheus8 recovery follows its own internal timeline, specific post-treatment actions are commonly recommended to help protect the skin and support the healing environment.

 In the days following a session, the skin’s barrier is temporarily more vulnerable.
 It is generally advised to avoid direct sun exposure and apply a high-factor, broad-spectrum sunscreen daily.
 Practitioners also typically advise against using active skincare ingredients, such as retinols, vitamin C, or exfoliating acids, until the surface layer has had time to settle.